The first time I saw snow was in December of 1989.

 Some scientists believe that the Jet Stream, the air current that separates Arctic air from moderate and tropical temperatures, is becoming unstable.
 It is strong when temperatures on either side are very dissimilar, but as they start to equalize due to warming of the polar ice caps, the Jet Stream is weaker, resulting in intense weather patterns.
 Other scientists say that these storms help to redistribute pockets of heat and cold more evenly around the globe.

 “Don’t confuse weather—which is a few days or weeks in one region— with climate, which is years and decades and global,” said Jason Furtado, a University of Oklahoma meteorology professor.
-“Weather is like a person’s mood, which changes frequently, while climate is like someone’s personality, which is more long-term.”
+“Weather is like a person’s mood, which changes frequently.
+Climate is like someone’s personality, which is more long-term.”
 Yet, your mood can be a reflection of your personality.
-Our planet is dynamic and we cannot expect it to stay the same when we are changing the landscape so rapidly.
+Our planet is dynamic.
+We cannot expect it to stay the same when we are changing the landscape so rapidly.

-Reports of iguanas falling from trees and hundreds of sea turtles washing up cold stunned in the Gulf were not encouraging.
-However, only one sea turtle (“Snow” is recovering at the SC Aquarium Sea Turtle Care Center), and one manatee succumbed to cold water temperatures dipping to 38 degrees in Beaufort County.
-Several spotted sea trout were lost to the extended cold snap, and I presume that many crustaceans also suffered significantly.
+Reports of iguanas falling from trees and hundreds of sea turtles washing up cold stunned were not encouraging.
+However, only one sea turtle and one manatee succumbed to cold water temperatures dipping to 38 degrees in Beaufort County.
+Several spotted sea trout died due to the extended cold snap.
 On the plus side, palmetto bugs took a hit.